Wronsk-gh/recipe-db/README.md

 ## Bugs :

+- [ ] The compilation of cloud functions fails the first time I try it (TODO fill in the error message)
+  - Error message :
+    !! functions: Failed to load function definition from source: FirebaseError: User code failed to load.
+Cannot determine backend specification
+    -> Could it be due to having the test server running in parallel ?
 - [x] When adding new recipes (filter on pepe), the thumbnail doesn't get loaded when the recipe is displayed
   - did not occur when the recipes query key was not directly reset after addind the recipes to the database
   - seems like it occurs if the recipe is added, removed, then added again